marafiq/adnanrafiq/blog/razor-pages-with-blazor-components-and-tailwindcss/index.md

 The word Host will repeatedly appear in the post so let's briefly understand what it means?

 ## What is Host?
-The Host is a container which offers rich built-in services such as Dependency Injection, Configuration, Logging, Host Services and others.
-The NET 6 offers Generic DefaultHost which can be configured to handle the activities as per your use case.
+The Host is a container that offers rich built-in services such as Dependency Injection, Configuration, Logging, and Hosted Services.
+NET 6 offers Generic DefaultHost, which can be configured to handle the activities as per your use case.
 Two major variations of the Host are:
-- Console Host - CLI based applications.
+- Console Host - CLI-based applications.
-- Web Host - Web API & Applications.
+- Web Host — Web API & Applications.

 Think of it as Airbnb Host who keeps the property ready to serve when the guests arrive.
 The property offers a different set of services and allows you to bring your own services.
 The lifetime of such services depends upon the contract, which the Host controls.

 <!--truncate-->